|PhD DISSERTATION |

 The minimum basis for acceptance of a Ph.D. dissertation shall be positive unanimity less one vote providing the dissenting vote is not by an external examiner who is present at the defense, and the chair of the defense determines that the examination by the external examiner has been fair to the candidate.
 Unless an examining committee is unanimously negative, a candidate may resubmit the dissertation once, after a minimum period of three months and before a maximum period of twelve months.
 The second decision shall be final.

-Three copies of the corrected dissertation must be deposited with the Administrative Officer in the Office of Graduate Studies for transmission to the Leddy Library and to the academic unit at least two weeks prior to Convocation.
+Copies of the corrected dissertation must be deposited with the Administrative Officer in the Office of Graduate Studies at least two weeks prior to Convocation.

 The title page of the dissertation, or a separate page immediately following the title page, must bear the Universal Copyright Convention symbol ©, the full name of the author, and the year the doctoral degree was granted.
 Arrangements for binding the dissertation and payment of fees connected with binding and microfilming should be made with the Administrative Officer.
-The Office of Graduate Studies will transmit the original copy of the dissertation to the National Library, accompanied by Form NL/BN59/02, supplied by the Office and validated by the candidate, which authorizes the National Library to produce single copies, in response to a formal request from an individual, a research institute, or a library.
+The Office of Graduate Studies will transmit a copy of the dissertation to the National Library, accompanied by a "Theses Non-Exclusive License", supplied by the Office and validated by the candidate, which authorizes the National Library to produce single copies, in response to a formal request from an individual, a research institute, or a library.